ibm-cloud-docs/instructlab/data-generate.md

 {: #data-generate}

-Complete the following steps to generate synthetic data from your taxonomy.
+Complete the following steps to generate data from your taxonomy.

 ## Prerequisites